vorpaldicepress/vorpaldicepress.github.io/_posts/drafts/blogs/2021-10-20-Sardior-the-Ruby-Dragon.md

 ### Mythic Actions

-If Sardior is a Mythic encounter, he can choose from the options below as additional legendary actions while [condition, usually thp from trait]:
+If Sardior is a Mythic encounter, he can choose from the options below as additional legendary actions for 1 hour after using the Ruby Soul mythic trait:

 <div class="hanging">